Ecuador–Mexico relations

-Ecuador–Mexico relations are the diplomatic relations between Ecuador and Mexico.
+The nations of Ecuador and Mexico first established diplomatic relations in 1830.
+In April 2024, Mexico severed diplomatic relations due to a police raid on the Mexican Embassy in Quito.
+Since June 2024, Switzerland serves as the protecting power representing Ecuador's interests in Mexico and vice versa.

 Both nations are members of the Community of Latin American and Caribbean States, Latin American Integration Association, Organization of American States, Organization of Ibero-American States and the United Nations.

 History

-Axe-monies are evidence of economic and cultural exchange between the pre-Columbian cultures of western Mesoamerica and the northern Andes.
+Possible encounters between indigenous cultures in both Ecuador and Mexico may have taken place as shown by Axe-monies as proof of economic and cultural exchange between the pre-Columbian cultures of western Mesoamerica and the northern Andes.

-Ecuador (Viceroyalty of Peru and later the Viceroyalty of New Granada) and Mexico (New Spain) were both once part of the Spanish Empire.
+Both nations were once part of the Spanish Empire with Ecuador being part initially of the Viceroyalty of Peru and later the Viceroyalty of New Granada and Mexico as part of New Spain.
 In 1819, Ecuador was part of the Gran Colombia (which included present day Colombia, Ecuador, Panama and Venezuela).
 After its break up, Mexico recognized and established diplomatic relations with Ecuador in June 1830.
 In 1837, Mexico opened a consulate in Guayaquil which subsequently became its first diplomatic mission in South America.

-Diplomatic relations between the two nations began to significantly develop in the 1970s.
+In 1941, Ecuadorian President Carlos Alberto Arroyo del Río paid a visit to Mexico and met with President Manuel Ávila Camacho.
+In the 1970s, relations between the nations began to significantly develop.
 In 1974, Mexican President Luis Echeverría paid a state visit to Ecuador and met with President Guillermo Rodríguez.
 The two leaders signed several agreements on economic, scientific and cultural cooperation.
 Since then, there have been numerous high level visits between leaders of both nations to each other's country.

-For several years, Mexico has been returning Ecuadorian nationals without proper documentation on their way to the United States to Ecuador.
-Since 2006, drug traffickers and Central American gangs have increased their attacks on migrants transiting through Mexico.
-As a result, both Ecuador and Mexico have increased cooperation to provide better protection and consular support to hundreds of Ecuadorian migrants who traverse Mexico each year.

 In December 2018, Ecuadoran President Lenín Moreno arrived to Mexico to attend the inauguration of Mexican President Andrés Manuel López Obrador.
 In August 2021, Ecuadorian President Guillermo Lasso paid a visit to Mexico and met with President López Obrador and Foreign Minister Marcelo Ebrard.

+2024 diplomatic crisis

+In December 2023, former Ecuadorian Vice-President Jorge Glas entered the Mexican embassy in Quito and requested asylum.
+Glas had served as vice-president to presidents Rafael Correa and Lenín Moreno and is accused of corruption.
+The Mexican government did not grant Glas asylum and the Ecuadorian government declared it will not grant him safe conduct out of the country.

+On 3 April 2024, Mexican President López Obrador implied that fraud had taken place in Ecuador's 2023 presidential elections.
+The Ecuadorian Government responded by expelling the Mexican ambassador from Ecuador.
+On 5 April 2024, Ecuadorian police officers forcibly entered the Mexican embassy in Quito, pushed the Mexican chargé d'affaires Roberto Canseco to the ground and arrested Jorge Glas within the embassy.

+In response, President López Obrador instructed the Secretariat of Foreign Affairs to sever diplomatic relations with Ecuador.